gfeiden/MagneticFieldEvolutionVR/pilot/snapshots.md

 ## Convection Zone Boundaries

 Below the header are two integers that represent the outer boundary of the convective core and the inner boundary of the convective envelope, respectively.
-In the example above, the star has a small convective core that has a boundary at the 16th mass shell and an outer convective envelope that begins at mass shell 668 and extends to the outer most mass shell.
+In the example above, the star has a small convective core that has a boundary at the 16th mass shell and an outer convective envelope that begins at mass shell 424 and extends to the outer most mass shell (668).

-__Note__: A convective core bounday of 0 (naught) indicates there is no convective core.
-Similarly, a convective envelope boundary of 0 (naught) indicates there is no convective envelope.
-Counter to intuition, a convective envelope boundary equal to the total number of mass shells indicates that the model is _fully convective_.
+__Note__: A convective core bounday of 1 (one) and a convective envelope boundary of M (total number of mass shells) indicates that the regions do not exist.
+That is, there is no convective core or distinct convective envelope.
+Counter to intuition, a convective envelope boundary equal to the total number of mass shells may indicate that the model is _fully convective_.

 ## Stellar Thermal Structure